m2osw/libtld/conf/tlds/README.md

 The dot is used to separate various TLD names.

+**Note:** Obviously, this means the periods have nothing to do with a possible hierarchy since these are _just_ domain name segment separators.
+Similarly, the backslash is not a separator.

 ### Domain Name (Any Unicode character other than `.`, `*`, `[`, and `]`)

 When defining a TLD name, any Unicode character is considered valid